This Punjabi-style black-eyed peas curry is a flavorful stew made with onion, garlic, ginger, spices, and tomato, in a rich and creamy yogurt gravy.

-- 1/2 cup cilantro (about half a bunch), chopped
+- 1/2 cup fresh cilantro or coriander leaf, chopped

 - Soak black-eyed peas for at least one hour.
 They will double in size.
 Drain water and rinse 2 to 3 times until the water runs clear.
 Set aside until needed.

 - Heat oil or ghee in a medium saucepan over medium heat and sauté onion, garlic, chilis, and ginger until soft, about 6 minutes.

 - Add coriander, cumin, turmeric, and red chili powder (or cayenne pepper), and sauté for about 2 minutes, and then add the tomatoes and a pinch of salt.

 - Simmer for approximately 3 minutes to incorporate the fat and spices well into the tomatoes.
 Add the soaked black-eyed peas and another pinch of salt, along with 5 cups of water.

 - Bring to a boil, and reduce heat to low.
 Cover partially with lid, and cook for approximately 1 hour and 20 minutes, until your peas are soft, and the sauce is nice and thick.
 Stir occasionally, and add extra water if necessary so it doesn’t dry out.

 - * If you cook this in a pressure cooker, you will need only 8 minutes of cooking under high pressure to get very soft black-eyed peas.
 For more details, see my post How to Cook Beans 4 Ways, and also the best stovetop pressure cookers if you would like to see about buying one, (which I highly recommend!)

 - Once the beans are soft, turn off the heat and fold in the yogurt, remaining salt, and half the cilantro.

 - Taste, and adjust for salt.
 You could add more red chili now if you want more heat, since the yogurt tones down the taste significantly.
 Garnish with extra minced cilantro.